ying14/yingtools2/examples/exercises.md

     ##    user  system elapsed
     ##    0.11    0.00    0.11

-### Q15
+### Question 14

 Using `cid.phy`, create Fig1 of CID94, which is a scatterplot of diversity (Shannon index) and transplant day, with a smoothed moving confidence interval.
-Make sure open circles are used to plot the data, just like in the paper.
+Make sure open circles are used to plot the data, just like in the paper (hint: to extract the data with alpha diversity calculations, use `get.samp(cid.phy,stats=TRUE)`).
 Bonus: Include a horizontal dashed line to indicate transplant day (day 0), and add shading to the points.
 Note that the shading within the points was 50% transparent in the final paper, so that readers can see overlapping data.

 ![](exercises_files/figure-gfm/unnamed-chunk-20-1.png)<!-- -->

-### Q16
+### Question 15

 Write a function called `plot.patient` that draws timelines for a given patient, similar to Fig 2A of CID94.
 The function can make use of data